awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HealthCheckType`  <a name="cfn-as-group-healthchecktype"></a>
-Determines whether any additional health checks are performed on the instances in this group\.
-Amazon EC2 health checks are always on\.
+A comma\-separated value string of one or more health check types\.
+The valid values are `EC2`, `ELB`, and `VPC_LATTICE`\. `EC2` is the default health check and cannot be disabled\.
 For more information, see [Health checks for Auto Scaling instances](https://docs.aws.amazon.com/autoscaling/ec2/userguide/healthcheck.html) in the *Amazon EC2 Auto Scaling User Guide*\.
-The valid values are `EC2` \(default\), `ELB`, and `VPC_LATTICE`\.
-The `VPC_LATTICE` health check type is reserved for use with VPC Lattice, which is in preview release and is subject to change\.
+Only specify `EC2` if you must clear a value that was previously set\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)